 One of the leading Japanese Knotweed cases is Network Rail v Williams (Court of Appeal).
 Interesting to note from this case is that rhizome contamination alone may be enough for the claimant to prove damage to their land.
 Also, nuisance can be caused by inaction or omission as well as positive activity.
 So, an occupier can be liable for the continuing nuisance created by another person if they fail to eradicate it when they had ample time to do so.

 Bamboo and Japanese knotweed

 Bamboo is not classed as an invasive species in the Wildlife and Countryside Act 1981 and there are currently no restrictions on planting it.
 However, encroachment cases are becoming more common; homeowners are increasingly taking legal action against neighbours who have allowed bamboo to spread.
 In fact, Professor Max Wade (from the Property Care Association) has said that bamboo could be tomorrow’s Japanese knotweed.

-Should you require further advice on any of the content within this article, or for assistance with encroachment of bamboo or Japanese knotweed onto your property, please get in touch.
+Should you require further advice on Japanese knotweed UK law, or for assistance with encroachment of bamboo or Japanese knotweed onto your property, please get in touch.